Perturb-and-Revise: Flexible 3D Editing with Generative Trajectories: Abstract

 \section{Abstract}

-The fields of 3D reconstruction and text-based 3D editing have advanced significantly with the evolution of text-based diffusion models.
-While existing 3D editing methods excel at modifying color, texture, and style, they struggle with extensive geometric or appearance changes, thus limiting their applications.
-We propose \textbf{Perturb-and-Revise}, which makes possible a variety of NeRF editing.
+Recent advancements in text-based diffusion models have accelerated progress in 3D reconstruction and text-based 3D editing.
+Although existing 3D editing methods excel at modifying color, texture, and style, they struggle with extensive geometric or appearance changes, thus limiting their applications.
+To this end, we propose \textbf{Perturb-and-Revise}, which makes possible a variety of NeRF editing.
 First, we \textbf{perturb} the NeRF parameters with random initializations to create a versatile initialization.
-We automatically determine the perturbation magnitude through analysis of the local loss landscape.
+The level of perturbation is determined automatically through analysis of the local loss landscape.
 Then, we \textbf{revise} the edited NeRF via generative trajectories.
 Combined with the generative process, we impose identity-preserving gradients to refine the edited NeRF.
 Extensive experiments demonstrate that Perturb-and-Revise facilitates flexible, effective, and consistent editing of color, appearance, and geometry in 3D.
 For 360° results, please visit our project page: \href{https://susunghong.github.io/Perturb-and-Revise}{https://susunghong.github.io/Perturb-and-Revise}.